twisted/twisted/docs/projects/core/howto/ssl.rst

 When one or more certificates are passed to ``PrivateCertificate.options``, the resulting ``contextFactory`` will use those certificates as trusted authorities and require that the peer present a certificate with a valid chain anchored by one of those authorities.

-Here is a server that does just such a thing.
+A server can use this to verify that a client provides a valid certificate signed by one of those certificate authorities; here is an example of such a certificate.

 :download:`ssl_clientauth_server.py <../examples/ssl_clientauth_server.py>`